haleth-embershield/hgames-flappy-ascii/README.md

+# NEED TO DO - UPDATE README AND FORMAT TO MATCH NEW GUIDELINES FOR HGAMES TEMPLATES

 # ASCII Flappy Bird

 A retro-style Flappy Bird game rendered entirely in ASCII characters, built with Zig targeting WebAssembly.
 This is a learning project for me.